Give anything on your machine a secure public link in one command. HTTP, TCP, TLS,

 source lives on GitHub.
 Read every commit, build the binary from scratch, and verify

-service so your tunnels just work.
+managed service so your tunnels just work.